JoachimKull/AutomatedWayfarer/README.md

 ```
 pip install selenium
 ```
+If you get an error saying that it does not know pip, restart your machine and try again.

 ## Usage
 - Open up the ```AutoWayfarer.py``` file in a text editor and change the name of the submissions